DominikDziedzic/PilotStudyPartitioning/README.md

 # $ training : Factor w/ 2 levels "0","1": 2 2 1 1 1 2 1 1 1 2 ...
 # $ final    : int  0 0 0 0 0 1 0 0 0 0 ...
 ```
 The dataset consists of two IVs (i.e., "condition" and "training") and a DV ("final").
 The final sample is 45.

+## References

+Kaplan, D. (1978).
+Dthat.
+In P. Cole (Ed.), _Syntax and Semantics: Pragmatics_ (pp. 221–243).
+New York: Academic Press.